mela-org/mela-command/README.md

 TBA

 ## Quick Overview
-*mela-command* consists of two major base parts, the core framework and the compile API.
+*mela-command* consists of two base parts, the core framework and the compile API.
 Both are found in the core module.
 The latter is used to connect higher-level command parsers with the lower-level core framework.
 The default implementation of this API is provided by the bind framework